 Optimisation of system efficiency should consider the combination of the gas turbine and the bottoming cycle at the same time, and thus R&D should take into account the performance of the Heat Recovery Steam Generator (HRSG) and the steam turbine.
+It should also consider the overall efficiency of the plant when used in CHP mode.

 New combustor technologies to enable low emissions and stable operation at part-load.
 This requires improvements in both modelling and experimental technologies in the field of combustion and issues of flame instability/lean blow-out and pressure pulsations.